clarako/assignment_5_1/README.md

 The assignment was to produce a brief report highlighting the scenarios and characteristics of the drivers who accept the coupon for _one of the coupon types_.
 I chose the _Carry out & Take away_ coupon type because it had the highest acceptance rate compared to the other coupon types at 73%.

+_**Note:** In the Jupyter Notebook, I'm using Plotly instead of Seaborn for visualization, but Plotly doesn't render in Github.
+To mitigate this, I have called both `fig.show()` for the interactive plot and `fig.show('png')` for the static plot (which will show in Github).
+Furthermore, all Plotly plots are saved in the images directory._

 ![coupon types](./images/coupon_types.png)

 ## The Problem for Carry out & Take away Coupons